alexandertornede/online_as/README.md

 * `result`: The output of the corresponding metric.

 ### 5. Generating Tables and Figures
-After you have successfully run the code and found the corresponding table filled in your database (cf. Sec.
-4), you can generate Figure 1 and Tables 2 and 3 by running the `analysis/plot_generation.py` file.
+After you have successfully run the code and found the corresponding table filled in your database (cf. step 4), you can generate Figure 1 and Tables 1 and 3 by running the `analysis/plot_generation.py` file.
 As a result, the latex code for the corresponding tables will be printed onto the console.
 Moreover, the plots included in Figure 1 will be stored in a `figures` directory at the top-level of your project.

-In order to generate Figures 8 and 9, rename the `output` folder, which was created during the run of the code, to `server_output`.
-It contains the necessary data to generate the plots included in Figures 8 and 9.
-After the renaming, you can run `analysis/plots_over_time.py`, which will print the Latex code for Figures 8 and 9 onto the console and store all required files in the `figures/runtime_plots` and `figures/cumulative_regret_plots` directories.
+In order to generate Figure 7, rename the `output` folder, which was created during the run of the code, to `server_output`.
+It contains the necessary data to generate the plots included in Figure 7.
+After the renaming, you can run `analysis/plots_over_time.py`, which will print the Latex code for Figure 7 onto the console and store all required files in the  `figures/cumulative_regret_plots` directory.

 #### *Sensitivity Analysis*
 In order to generate the sensitivity analysis, you have to run another set of experiments.
 For this purpose, replace some lines in the `experiment_configuration.cfg` file with the following lines: